Manually create and use a volume with Azure disks in Azure Kubernetes Service (AKS)

 --query nodeResourceGroup query parameter.
 The following example gets the node resource group for the AKS cluster name myAKSCluster in the resource group name myResourceGroup:

 $ az aks show --resource-group myResourceGroup --name myAKSCluster --query nodeResourceGroup -o tsv MC_myResourceGroup_myAKSCluster_eastus

 Now create a disk using the az disk create command.
 Specify the node resource group name obtained in the previous command, and then a name for the disk resource, such as myAKSDisk.
 The following example creates a 20GiB disk, and outputs the ID of the disk once created:

 az disk create \ --resource-group MC_myResourceGroup_myAKSCluster_eastus \ --name myAKSDisk \ --size-gb 20 \ --query id --output tsv

 Azure disks are billed by SKU for a specific size.
-These SKUs range from 32GiB for S4 or P4 disks to 8TiB for S60 or P60 disks.
+These SKUs range from 32GiB for S4 or P4 disks to 32TiB for S80 or P80 disks (in preview).
 The throughput and IOPS performance of a Premium managed disk depends on both the SKU and the instance size of the nodes in the AKS cluster.
 See Pricing and Performance of Managed Disks.